locagent/i18n/README.md

 In your AI app builder, copy and paste the following prompt to apply our i18n guidelines:

 ```
-Follow the guidelines from i18n.locagent.dev
+Follow all guidelines from i18n.locagent.dev.
+ALL guidelines, no exceptions.
 ```

 This will instruct the AI to focus on i18n issues such as missing keys, placeholder consistency, and RTL support, without altering unrelated logic or formatting.